eviltester/thingifier/challenger/src/main/resources/content/apichallenges.md

 title: About The API Challenges
 seo_title: Learn API Testing by Doing Hands on Practice | API Challenges
 description: A brief overview of the API challenges and how to use them as a self-guided learning path for API Testing
+seo_description: Learn API testing by doing with guided challenges, practical tutorials, and realistic exercises that build confidence with real requests and responses.
 showads: true
 ---